a city built by engineers.

 In the classroom, Dr. Singh centers her teaching around a project and problem-based learning approach for hands-on experience.
 Staying up to date on classroom and teaching innovations as an educator is crucial, which is why she is constantly developing innovative tools to enhance the student learning experience.
 Her current innovation focus is VR (virtual reality).

 Using VR in the classroom would allow students to virtually experience work in a research lab before ever physically setting foot in one.
-These simulation labs can create an environment where students of different can work together alongside healthcare professionals.
+These simulation labs can create an environment where students can work together alongside healthcare professionals.
 VR research experience could boost student confidence and push them towards pursuing valuable in-person research experiences.

 Students are at the center of Dr. Singh’s work.
 She strives to prepare and guide young engineers to achieve their career goals and works tirelessly to enhance women representation in STEM.